 Arkansas law establishes two primary criminal misdemeanor offenses for drunk driving: DWI and DUI.
 The DWI law applies in most cases.
 This is the law that makes it illegal for anyone over age 21 to drive with a blood alcohol content (BAC) of 0.08 percent or more, or to drive under the influence of alcohol or drugs (even if your BAC is not 0.08 percent).

 Arkansas' DUI law applies to underage drivers.
 Known as a "zero tolerance" law in other states, Arkansas' DUI law prohibits anyone under the age of 21 from driving with a BAC of between 0.02 and 0.08 percent.

 As we already mentioned, facing a DWI or DUI charge in Arkansas is an extremely serious matter.
 Here are ten of the potential consequences of a DWI arrest:

 When you hire Rhoads & Armstrong for your DWI or DUI case, we will investigate all possible strategies for helping you avoid a conviction.
 From police mistakes during your arrest to lack of evidence to prove guilty, there are several potential defenses to DWI and DUI charges.
 To give yourself the best chance at a favorable outcome, it is important that you seek experienced legal representation as soon as possible.

-To learn more about your situation and the defenses you may have available, schedule a free initial consultation at Rhoads & Armstrong .
+To learn more about your situation and the defenses you may have available, schedule an initial consultation at Rhoads & Armstrong .
 You can reach us 24/7, so call 479-254-0135 or contact us online now.